howdy-kid/Noteab-Linux-Macro/README.md

 # Noteab Linux Macro

 This just the Coteab/Noteab (Idek atp what its called) macro but ported to linux.
 I just added all the features and stuff from the Noteab-Macro to Root1527's Noteab Macro Linux.
 Some of the stuff Im still working on so don't expect everything (mainly the paths, my laptop that runs linux is super slow so I can't really debug things properly).
-ALSO THE F1/F2 BUTTONS DON'T WORK RN YOU NEED TO USE ROOT BUT THE GUI DOESN'T WORK WITH ROOT
+ALSO THE F1/F2 BUTTONS DON'T WORK RN YOU NEED TO USE ROOT BUT THE GUI DOESN'T WORK WITH ROOT.
+Also note that unfortunately you need to either import a config file that contains the calibrations or set the calibrations yourself.

 # Installation